TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/exrmsftpeeringcxprefixesnotadvdiag.md

 A peering prefix is part of a BGP route used to advertise network reachability <br>

 ## **Recommended steps**
-We recommend to check your peering status: <br>
+We recommend to check your peering status, you can check this in the portal or using PowerShell: <br>
+Using Portal:<br>
-In the Azure portal, the status of an ExpressRoute circuit can be checked by selecting "All Resources" on the left-side-bar menu and then selecting the ExpressRoute circuit.
-Selecting an ExpressRoute circuit listed under "All resources" will open the ExpressRoute circuit blade.
-In the "Overview" section of the blade, the ExpressRoute Essentials are shown, including Peerings.  <br>
+1)  In the Azure portal select "All Resources" <br>
+2)  Select the "ExpressRoute circuits" to launch the ExpressRoute circuit blade <br>
+3)  In the "Overview" section of the blade, the ExpressRoute Essentials are shown <br>
+4)  Click on "Peerings" to check the status of the peering <br>

 Using PowerShell <br>
 Get-AzureBGPPeering -AccessType Private -ServiceKey "*********************************" <br>